a-kudriavtcev/kafka-challenge/README.md

 - high availability
 - low ingestion latency and high throughput
 - flexible data model
-- we do not need to maintain data consistency
+- the data we get does not seem to require consistency

 There are, however, also some disadvantages:
 - advanced queries may be hard or even impossible to implement